-Here is a great playlist of YouTube videos of Christmas carols and other holiday music, all complete with French lyrics so that you child can sing along!
+Here is a great playlist of YouTube videos of Christmas carols and other holiday music, all complete with French lyrics so that your child can sing along!

-Imagine snuggling with your child under some cozy blankets with a mug of hot chocolate and a good book.
-Sounds perfect, right?
-This winter break, take advantage of all the opportunities that the rough Canadian Winter weather gives us to stay inside and read.
-It’s a perfect chance to practice reading in French with your child!
+Nothing better to warm your heart during the cold winter than a good book!
+This winter break, take advantage of all the opportunities that rough Canadian Winter weather gives us to stay inside and read.
+It’s an excellent opportunity to practice reading in French with your child!
 Our expert librarian compiled a list just for our parents:

 For children in grades 2 and 3

 Did you know you can listen to local radio in French?
-Here are a few channels to tune into during the holidays.
+Here are a few French local radio channels to tune into during the holidays!

 Télé-Québec is offering special programming for the holidays until January.
 And of course, all programs are in French.
-Your child can enjoy the adventures of Astérix, or explore an urban jungle in the hit movie, Madagascar.
+Your child can enjoy the adventures of Astérix, or help Tintin solve his investigations.
 Whatever your child’s preference, there is a program for every taste!